 - Apply Here

-The general practice residency in dentistry (GPR) at by St. Joseph’s Regional Medical Center is sponsored by New York Medical School and fully accredited by the ADA’s Commission on Dental Accreditation.
+The general practice residency in dentistry (GPR) at St. Joseph’s University Medical Center is affiliated with New York Medical College, a member of the Touro University System; and is fully accredited by the ADA’s Commission on Dental Accreditation.

 The one-year program is designed to train residents to become competent general practitioners.
 Training is provided in physical diagnosis, medical risk assessment and emergency management.
 Residents treat a large volume of medically complex patients and healthy patients with the full spectrum of oral health needs.
 Residents gain valuable experience working closely with oral and maxillofacial surgery (OMS) residents and faculty, participating in team management of implant patients and a collaborative approach to the care of maxillofacial trauma.
 Dedicated to providing residents with a quality learning experience, faculty members represent every discipline of dentistry and are well-trained and experienced clinicians/educators.